 If you come through the Eisenhower Tunnel on Interstate 70 heading west, the first thing you will see looking out towards Dillon and Silverthorne is Buffalo Mountain.
 The shortest mountain on this list at 12,777 feet is one of the more visibly imposing mountains in Summit County.
 You cannot miss the distinctive round hump and huge crater in the middle of the mountain.
 Buffalo Mountain is a classic hike based on its steep middle section that includes a .6-mile 23% grade.
 The hike is about 3 miles one way and just over 3,000 vertical feet, but don’t let that fool you.
 The majority of that 3,000 feet is covered in about a mile and a half.

 Additionally, the climb is through a loose scree field in an avalanche chute.
 It is hard on the way up, but can be especially rewarding for the views of Lake Dillon, which are truly stunning from the summit of Buffalo.
 One of the most interesting visual illusions about Buffalo Mountain is although the mountain looks like a rounded hump from down in Silverthorne, from the summit looking down, the backside is a 3,000-foot vertical cliff.

-The above hikes are truly Summit County classics and they will leave you with a unique sense of accomplishment and surely a few stories along the way.
-Before tackling one of these hikes please do your homework on the weather conditions that day and be prepared with plenty of water and sturdy shoes.
+These hikes are truly Summit County classics and will leave you with a unique sense of accomplishment and surely a few stories along the way.
+Before tackling one of these hikes, please do your homework on weather conditions and be prepared with plenty of water and sturdy shoes.
 They are all achievable for even moderate hikers if you prepare correctly and respect the mountains.
 Happy hiking!